redirectionio/ansible-libnginx-mod-redirectionio/README.md

 ## Role vars

-This role does not provides vars.
+This role does not provide variables.

 ## Example playbook